sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 *Tab.
 1b: Descriptive Statistics (including the new cluster method)*

-Results show the performance of the the algorithm did indeed change dramatically.
+Results show that the performance of the the algorithm did indeed change dramatically.
 Its overall performance was similar to the `regress` method with a median accuracy of .958.
 More importantly, on the trial-level (i.e., accuracy \> .99) the performance of the method was